 The origin of the Castellot family can be traced back to the year 1158, when Español de Castellot returned the castle of Castellot (Castellote) to King Alfonso II of Aragon and the king granted him continued tenancy of the castle.
 Several centuries later, the Castellot family demonstrated its power and social status in the region through this large residence in Mirambel.

-Likewise, in this house and in others in Mirambel, it is possible to trace traces of the passage of the Carlists through the town, and it is that in the main houses the clerks stayed with their horses, and we can still read, written in sanguine, the rank of the person staying in each house and the number of horses.
+Likewise, in this mansion and in others in Mirambel, it is possible to trace traces of the passage of the Carlists the locality, and the fact is that in the main houses the following were housed in the clerks with their horses, and still reads, written in sanguine, the rank of the lodger in each house and the number of horses.